 Note

-Windows devices running on an Arm processor (for example, Snapdragon processors from Qualcomm) will no longer support AArch32 (Arm32).
+Windows devices running on an Arm processor (for example, Snapdragon processors from Qualcomm) no longer support AArch32 (Arm32).
 This change impacts Universal Windows Platform apps that presently target AArch32 (Arm32).
-Support for 32-bit Arm versions of applications will be removed in a future release of Windows 11..
-System binaries for ARM32 support (present in the sysarm32 folder) will also be removed.
+Support for 32-bit Arm versions of applications is removed in a future release of Windows 11..
+System binaries for Arm32 support (present in the sysarm32 folder) are also removed.
 After this change, for the small number of applications affected, app features might be different and you might notice a difference in performance.
-Therefore, we recommend updating your targeted platforms to AArch64 (Arm64), which is supported on all Windows on Arm devices, as soon as possible in order to ensure your customers can continue to enjoy the best possible experience.
+Therefore, update your targeted platforms to AArch64 (Arm64), which is supported on all Windows on Arm devices, as soon as possible in order to ensure your customers can continue to enjoy the best possible experience.
 Follow the guidance on this page to update your applications to AArch64 (Arm64).

 Add an Arm64 configuration to your project